Gary Vaynerchuk talks a lot about EQ.

 Example 2: Never Say NO to Compliments

-A “NO” is particularly terrible when people reach out to you with a compliment, a gift or a peace-overture.
+A “NO” is particularly bad when people reach out to you with a compliment, a gift or a peace-overture.

 It’s because in those times they are, in a way, either submitting to us or raising us up.